 The ability to deliver both customer experience and business performance requires sophisticated risk analytics engine based on both big data and artificial intelligence.
 In many countries, traditional markers, such as repayment history, are still better predictors of creditworthiness.
 As such, fintechs in the rest of the world are still wrestling with the ability to combine advanced analytics and distinctive data sources with their existing business fundamentals.
 The state of digitalization at China has however propelled and matured the risk analytics fintechs .

 Would 3-1-0 model be a good enough ambition instead to re-chart your digital transformation agenda?

-Digital disruption has been termed to explain the dismiss of the previous giants like Nokia, Blockbusters, etc. Yet, as McKinsey reckons, the ongoing digital revolution has not just reshaped customer expectation but also redraw and redefined the industry borders at a rapid pace we didn't ever anticipate .
+Digital disruption has been termed to explain the dismiss of the previous giants like Nokia, Blockbusters, etc. Yet, the ongoing digital revolution has not just reshaped customer expectation but also redraw and reshaped the industry borders at a pace that we never anticipated.

 One obvious evidence is how Ant Financial's Alipay serves as versatile mobile payment platform driving e-commerce transactions and a multitude of online-to-offline services, from ordering takeaway and buying concert tickets to booking flights and hotels.
 China has long moved from the apps to super apps and expanded online platforms, which support multiple services to offer more convenience to users.

 This super app approach is so successful that it is adopted across the global internet industry.
 For example, Grab is expanding its services to include areas like grocery delivery as part of the firm's goal to build an "everyday app" for consumers, complementing its core strength in transport .
 The Chinese hotpot chain Hai Di Lao, which has been known for its customer experience and subject of MBA business case studies, has also recently adopted the same approach to elevate its customer experience digitally.